Thinking of asking

 Please read the following...

-or more DBS check and is more than happy to make this documentation available when the circumstances require.
-(These show
+holds one or more DBS check and is more than happy to make this documentation available when the circumstances require.
+He

-the question is whether or not he would be supervising children and whether or not he would have unsupervised
+In simple terms the question is whether or not he would be supervising children and whether or not he would have unsupervised

 A DBS check is not a 'passport'